-LCIS2650 Independent Study

-Students in an independent study option will engage in learning about a topic of special interest and/or need.
+LCIS2650 Independent Study CL2 L2 CR3 Students in an independent study option will engage in learning about a topic of special interest and/or need.
 A written report on the topic of the independent study is required.
-(Prerequisites: Permission of department chair, matriculated with a minimum cumulative GPA of 2.0)
+(Prerequisite: Approval of department chair)

-LCIS2670 Server 2008 Network Infrastructure

-This course provides students with the skills needed to plan, implement, manage and maintain a Microsoft Windows 2008 network infrastructure.
+LCIS2670 Server 2003 Network Infrastructure CL2 L2 CR3 This course provides students with the skills needed to plan, implement, manage and maintain a Microsoft Windows 2003 network infrastructure.
 (Prerequisites: LCIS2610)

-LCIS2680 Server 2008 Directory Services

-This course is designed to teach students the skills necessary to design a directory services infrastructure in an enterprise based on the needs of an organization.
+LCIS2680 Directory Services 2003 CL2 L2 CR3 This course is designed to teach students the skills necessary to design a directory services infrastructure in an enterprise based on the needs of an organization.
 Students will also learn how to install, configure and administer directory services, including group policy tasks necessary to centrally manage users and computers.
 (Prerequisites: LCIS2610)

-LCIS2690 Designing Network Services Infrastructure
+LCIS2690 Designing Network Services Infrastructure CL2 L2 CR3